Speakers

 Kochi

-Sharmila Gopinath joined ACGA in 2005 and worked on a full-time basis until December 2012, when she moved to India.
-She continues to work for the Association on a part-time basis as our Specialist Advisor, India.
+Sharmila Gopinath is Specialist Advisor, India, at the Asian Corporate Governance Association (ACGA).
+She joined ACGA in 2005 and worked on a full-time basis until December 2012, when she moved to India and took up her current role on a part-time basis..

-Sharmila has been involved in numerous aspects of ACGA research, advocacy and events for 17 years.
-She has been the author of the India chapter in CG Watch since 2007, was a co-author of our White Paper on India in 2010, and has contributed to various submissions made by ACGA to government bodies and regulators in India.
-She helped to organise our annual conference in Mumbai in 2008 and member delegations to India in 2010 and 2014.
+Sharmila has been involved in numerous aspects of ACGA research, advocacy and events for 18 years.
+She has written the India chapter in CG Watch since 2007, was a co-author of our White Paper on India in 2010 and has contributed to various submissions made by ACGA to government bodies and regulators in India.
+She helped organise our annual conference in Mumbai in 2008 and member delegations to India in 2010 and 2014.
 During her time with ACGA, Sharmila has also worked on other markets, primarily Hong Kong and Malaysia, and spoken at numerous events around the region.

 Sharmila is a former journalist with a background in business writing and editing.
 During her career she has worked in Hong Kong, New York and Singapore, covering topics such as information technology, general business and finance.
-Sharmila began her journalistic career as a reporter for The Hong Kong Standard in the mid-1980s.
-From 2000-2001 she reported for the Computer Times in Singapore.
+Sharmila began her journalistic career as a reporter for the Hong Kong Standard in the mid-1980s.
+From 2000 to 2001 she reported for the Computer Times in Singapore.

-She holds a BA in English from the University of Northern British Columbia, Prince George.
+She holds a BA in English from the University of Northern British Columbia, Prince George, Canada.

 Hong Kong